silvax/aws-management-and-governance-samples/AWSConfig/ConformancePackwithRemediations/README.md

 Provides AWS Config Conformance Packs with Remediations for several PCI Compliance related violations

-Template 1 first provisions AWS Systems Manager Automation Documents as well as all the required pre-reqs.
-The Conformance Pack templates are deployed via the CLI and they leverages the SSM documents within AWS Config Remediation Rules in the format of Conformance Packs.
+The first template provisions AWS Systems Manager (SSM) Automation Documents as well as all the required pre-reqs.
+The Conformance Pack templates are deployed via the CLI and they leverage the SSM documents within AWS Config Remediation Rules in the format of custom AWS Config Conformance Packs.

 ## How it Works